replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/networkNamespaceConnectivity.md

 ##### `timeout` (Optional)

 The time to wait for the UDP and TCP connections to be established.
 This parameter is expressed with a string following the [Go duration format](https://pkg.go.dev/time#ParseDuration).
+Defaults to `5s`.

 ### Example Collector Definition